Monday, 3 September 2018

 21st August 2018.

-The sanctum sanctorum was built in the Dravidian style of architecture and the base was constructed with Jagathy, tripatta kumuda, and maha patti.
-The wall top is with booth gana, kapotam ( with Nasi koodu ), and Yazhivari.
-The Kolaramma Shrine facing east sanctum has the Vimana.
 The outside wall has the pilasters inscribed with inscriptions.
 There are more than 21 inscriptions of which 18 are in Tamil and 3 are in Kannada.
 The period of inscriptions ran from 996 CE to 1538 CE.
-The majority of the Tamil inscriptions are inscribed during Rajendra Chozha –I, period ( 1012 to 1045 CE ).
-The original brick temple by the Ganga was changed to Stone temple in 1033 CE by Rajendra Chozha-I. 1071 CE inscription speaks about the deities of the temple and poojas to be conducted.
+The majority of the Tamil inscriptions were inscribed during the Rajendra Chozha–I period (1012 to 1045 CE).
+The original brick temple by the Ganga was changed to a stone temple in 1033 CE by Rajendra Chozha-I. 1071 CE inscription speaks about the deities of the temple and poojas to be conducted.

 TEMPLE TIMINGS:

-The temple will be kept open between 08.00 hrs to 12.30 hrs and 18.00 hrs to 21.00 hrs.
+The temple will be kept open from 08.00 hrs to 12.30 hrs and 18.00 hrs to 21.00 hrs.

 HOW TO REACH:

-Kolar is in Karnataka state, bus facilities are available from various parts of Karnataka Tamil Nadu, and Andhra Pradesh.
+Kolar is in Karnataka state; bus facilities are available from various parts of Karnataka, Tamil Nadu, and Andhra Pradesh.

 1.2 km from the Kolar bus stand.
 Autos are available from the bus stand.